 Attending the College World Series and thinking about what you need to pack?
 If you’re traveling in from out of town, here’s everything you should know about the weather in Omaha during the College World Series.
-From CWS weather history to tips for navigating weather-related delays, this guide helps you prepare for game day, come rain or shine!
+From CWS weather history to tips for navigating baseball rain delays, this guide helps you prepare for game day, come rain or shine!

 What Is Omaha Weather Like in June?